matt-lewton9/Portfolio-Website/_programming/website.md

 <figcaption class="articleCaption">My site!</figcaption>
 </div>

 I built this website from scratch in about 2 weeks as one of my summer projects.
 I designed custom html templates, so the article and menu pages generate themselves via loops using Jeckyll.
-The article content was written in Markdown files, which is easier to write in than raw html.
+This allows for the article content was written in Markdown, which is easier to write in than raw html.

 I did the CSS styling myself without any libraries.
 I like darkmode and my favorite color is green.